U.S. Olympic athletes would be exempt from a so-called victory tax under legislation approved by Congress and sent to the president.

-A bill moving forward in Congress would block the IRS from taxing most medals or other prizes awarded to U.S. Olympians.
+The Senate gave final legislative approval Thursday to a bill that would block the IRS from taxing most medals or other prizes awarded to U.S. Olympians.

-The U.S. Olympic Committee awards cash prizes to Olympic medal winners: $25,000 for gold, $15,000 for silver and $10,000 for bronze.
-That's in addition to the cash value of the medals themselves: about $600 for gold and $300 for silver.
-Bronze medals have little intrinsic value.
+The U.S. Olympic Committee awards cash prizes to medal winners: $25,000 for gold, $15,000 for silver and $10,000 for bronze.
+That's in addition to the cash value of the medals themselves — about $600 for gold, $300 for silver.
+Bronze medals have little monetary value.

 Because the money is considered earned income, it is taxed — a practice some lawmakers refer to the...